La cuisine provençale

 Let's go on a gourmet journey to discover Provencal specialties.

-The basics of Provençal cuisine
+I. The basics of Provençal cuisine

 A tasty combination of cuisine (French, Italian, Spanish, Greek and African), Provencal cuisine is generous and sun-kissed.